dylanesque/Cheatsheets/typescript.md

 - If you need nominal typing in TS, consider 'branding' (like cattle branding) values to distinguish them.

+- Sometimes, there's no getting around unsafe type assertions.
+You can minimize the damage these could potentially cause by hiding them in a function with a correct signature.

 # Individual Types